Nexosis/nexosis.github.io/_tutorials/network-security.md

 Since the dataset is larger than the maximum POST size allowed by the API, the file will need to be uploaded in batches (1MB at a time), or hosted at a URL.

 In this tutorial, [Digital Ocean Spaces](https://www.digitalocean.com/products/spaces/){:target="_blank"} is used for file storage to host the training dataset file.
-Nexosis API also supports files stored in AWS S3, Azure Blob, or any URL that contains a path to a CSV file.
+Nexosis API also supports files stored in AWS S3, Azure Blob, or any URL that contains a path to a CSV file or properly formatted JSON file.

-> For more information on Importing CSV Files, see the documentation on [Importing Data](/guides/importing-data){:target="_blank"} in the documentation to import data from other sources.
+> For more information on Importing JSON and CSV Files, see the documentation on [Importing Data](/guides/importing-data){:target="_blank"} in the documentation to import data from other sources.

 1. To create a Space in Digital Ocean, create and account and login.
 Click `Spaces` link in the nav bar at the top.![Digital Ocean Spaces](/assets/img/tutorials/do-spaces.png){:.img-responsive}